threefoldtech/0-db/README.md

 * `seq`: sequential mode
 * `direct`: direct-position key mode

+**Warning**: in any case, please ensure data and index directories used by 0-db are empty, or contains only valid database namespaces directories.

 ## User Key
 This is a default mode, a simple key-value store.
 User can `SET` their own keys, like any key-value store.